The gateway to Arnhem Land, Kakadu’s East Alligator region boasts World Heritage rock art, ample croc-spotting opportunities and amazing sunset views.

-Follow the walking track past several fascinating Aboriginal rock art sites, then take a moderately steep climb to the top of a rocky lookout that offers superb views over the Nadab floodplain.
-During the dry season, rangers provide informative talks about Aboriginal art and culture.
+Follow the Ubirr walking track past fascinating Aboriginal rock art sites before ascending to a rocky lookout with superb views over the Nadab floodplain.
+During the dry season, rangers provide informative talks about the area’s Aboriginal art and culture.

-The Bardedjilidji Walk (seasonal access) leads you through layered sandstone outliers and is one of Kakadu’s most interesting short walks.
-The Sandstone and River Walk takes you past Catfish Creek, floodplains, billabongs, sandstone outliers and the East Alligator River.
+The Bardedjilidji Walk leads you through layered sandstone features and is one of Kakadu’s most interesting short walks.
+This walk may be closed during the tropical summer.

 East Alligator region map